GRAPHIC-Markets in Q3: Gains, pains and oil reigns

 Some the world's most financially damaged countries have done even better though.

-El Salvador's bonds, now battling out of default, have returned a whopping 24% this quarter and 97% this year.
+El Salvador's bonds, now battling out of default, returned a whopping 24% in Q3 and 97% this year.
 War-ravaged Ukraine's debt has jumped 22% to take its 2023 rally to 50%.
 Crisis-hit Pakistan is not far behind.

 HOME STRAIGHT